Ahmad Band

-Ahmad Band is an Indonesian one-off supergroup rock band formed by Ahmad Dhani in 1998.
-Initially was meant to be Ahmad Dhani's solo album project, he formed the band since he would not like to be known as a solo singer.
+Ahmad Band is an Indonesian rock supergroup formed by Ahmad Dhani in 1998.
+Initially meant to be Dhani's solo album project, he formed the band since he did not like to be known as a solo singer.
 The band released one album, Ideologi Sikap Otak, in 1998 and are best remembered for the hit songs "Distorsi" and "Aku Cinta Kau dan Dia".
 Inactive since 1999, the band reunited in 2021 with Ahmad Dhani and Andra Ramadhan as the original members (also the remaining original members of Dewa 19), among with others.

 The formation in 2021 includes Ahmad Dhani (from Dewa 19) and Andra Ramadhan (from Dewa 19) as the original members, as well as Thomas Ramdhan (from Gigi), Yoyo Prasetyo (from Padi and Musikima), Stephan Santoso (from Musikimia), and Ikmal Tobing (from T.R.I.A.D., and Mahadewa) as the new members.
 Past members in 1998-1999 era include Pay Burman (from BIP, ex-Slank), Bongky Marcel (The Flowers, ex Slank) and Bimo Sulaksono (ex-Netral, ex-Dewa 19).

 History

-1998: Band Formation
+1998: Formation

 Having achieved mainstream success in 1998, Ahmad Dhani feels that Dewa 19's songs are only about love and relationships.
 Following Indonesian Revolution in the same year, Dhani needed to express himself in the field of general life and politics, which he has been interested in for a long time.
 In an interview Dhani said "I really wanted to make social criticism songs with good music.
 Previously, social criticism songs did not have sophisticated music".
 Did not want to be known as a solo singer, then Dhani recruited Andra Ramadhan (his guitarist in Dewa 19), and Bongky Marcel, Pay Burman (who just left Slank) which he met earlier in a studio.
 Bimo (the drummer of Netral at that time) was recruited also, since Dhani like this drumming style.